tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 This part includes the RRC, PDCP and RLC protocols.
-The architecture in this case is very similar between the eNB and the UE: in fact, in both cases there is a single MAC instance and a single RRC instance, that work together with pairs of RLC and PDCP instances (one RLC and one PDCP instance per radio bearer).
+The architecture is very similar between the eNB and the UE: in fact, in both cases there is a single MAC instance and a single RRC instance, that work together with pairs of RLC and PDCP instances (one RLC and one PDCP instance per radio bearer).

-We note that in the current version of the simulator only the data plane of the upper LTE radio protocol stack is modeled accurately; in particular, the RLC and PDCP protocol are implemented with actual protocol headers that match those specified by the 3GPP standard.
+We note that in the current version of the simulator the data plane of the upper LTE radio protocol stack is modeled accurately; in particular, the RLC and PDCP protocol are implemented with actual protocol headers that match those specified by the 3GPP standard.